datasets/corruption-perceptions-index/README.md

 This Data Package is licensed by its maintainers under the [Public Domain Dedication and License (PDDL)](http://opendatacommons.org/licenses/pddl/1.0/).

-Note that underlying rights, terms and conditions in the data from the source are unclear and may exists.
+Note that underlying rights, terms and conditions in the data from the source are unclear and may exist.